 What time zone do you work in?

 I work async-first, which means time zone matters less than communication quality.
 I cover US and European business hours for calls and planning.
-Daily updates happen within your working day regardless of time zone overlap.
+Daily updates land within your working day regardless of time zone overlap.

 Next step